cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/core/events/DeferredQueue.rst

 .. java:method:: public void addEvent(SimEvent newEvent)
    :outertype: DeferredQueue

-   Adds a new event to the queue.
-Adding a new event to the queue preserves the temporal order of the events.
+   Adds a new event to the queue, preserving the temporal order of the events.

-   :param newEvent: The event to be added to the queue.
+   :param newEvent: the event to be added to the queue.

 clear
 ^^^^^